 From Ritu Dalmia’s Italian Khana: Desserts.
 Ever since I saw her on the TV series Italian Khana, I’ve wanted to buy her books and try out her recipes — which in turn are authentic Italian.
 Ritu is quite the successful host and restaurateur, and her love for Italian food shows through.

 Whenever I’m in the mood to eat a cake and I have no eggs, I turn to her book, knowing fully well I’ll find a recipe that uses just olive oil.
 And the best part about this epic vegan chocolate cake?
 It’s made of extra virgin olive oil!
 Ritu succinctly talks about her recipes, and it seems just right.
-About using oil, she says, “ …it’s even better than using butter”, and I found myself agreeing wholeheartedly as I ate the cake.
+About using oil, she says, “ …it’s even better than using butter”, and I found myself agreeing wholeheartedly as I ate this chocolate olive oil cake.

 Oil does not adversely affect the taste of your cakes and locks in a lot of moisture.
 Not at all what you’d expect of oil, right?
 Read this article on how different fats affect cakes if you’ve always used butter and are skeptical about using oil.
 And while we’re on the subject of oil, you might want to consider making these oil based cakes: the ultimate carrot cake, and the apple ring cake (apple ciambella) — you’ll be pleasantly surprised!